 Proxy vs VPN: what's the main difference?

-VPN and proxy
+VPN vs proxy

-VPNs and proxies mask your IP address to keep your identity protected while you’re online.
-So, whether you’re surfing the internet, checking your emails, going on social media, streaming videos, playing games online, or downloading files and photos, you can use a VPN or a proxy server to keep your activity private.
+VPNs and proxies mask your IP address to keep your identity protected while youβre online.
+So, whether youβre surfing the Internet, checking your emails, going on social media, streaming videos, playing games online, or downloading files and photos, you can use a VPN or a proxy server to keep your activity private.

 Main differences between a proxy and a VPN